Almost optimal query algorithm for hitting set using a subset query: Introduction

 \subsection{Problem definition and our results}

-In our framework, the input consists only of vertices and not the edges or hyperedges.
-Solving a problem on such an input means making queries to oracles and using the outcomes of the queries to build a reduced instance, on which one can run the traditional (FPT) algorithms.
-While stating the results, we will bother only about the number of queries required to biuld the reduced instance.
-In the query complexity setting, the algorithms are required to make bounded number of queries (good bounds on the total time complexity is not an issue).
-Our main focus in this paper is to make the query complexity results parameterized, in the sense that they have query complexities bounded by some input parameters of the problem.
-So, our bounds on the query complexity are not directly comparable with the time complexities of the FPT algorithms in the literature of parameterized complexity.
-Our results hold with high probability (Section~\ref{sec:prelim} has the definition of high probability).
-Our methods use the technique of Color Coding~\cite{AlonYZ16,saketbook15} to restrict the number of queries required to generate a reduced instance of interest.
-We consider the following problems in this paper. \paragraph*{ \nppvc{} and \npphs{}} The results on {\sc Vertex-Cover} and {\sc Hitting Set} are the main focus of this paper.
-The \nppvc{} and \npphs{} problems are defined as follows.
+In our framework, the vertices of the hypergraph are known while the hyperedges are unknown, and we have {\sc GPIS} oracle access to the hypergraph.
+Broadly the idea is to make specific queries to {\sc GPIS} oracle and use the outcomes of these queries to build a {\em reduced hypergraph instance}.
+We will then show that for solving the original problem we only need to run traditional (FPT) algorithms on this reduced instance.
+While stating our results, we will only care about the number of queries required to solve the problem.
+Our main goal is to understand the query complexity in terms of the input parameters of the problem.
+Observe that our bounds on the query complexity are not directly comparable with the time complexities of FPT algorithms.

-\defproblem{\nppvc}{The set of vertices $V(G)$ of a graph $G$, the access to a \bise{} oracle, and a positive integer $k$.}{A set of vertices of $G$, of size at most $k$, that contains at least one end ponit from each edge if such a set exists.
-Otherwise, we report such a set does not exist. }
+Our algorithms will use the technique of {\em color coding}~\cite{DBLP:conf/stoc/AlonYZ94,DBLP:journals/jacm/AlonYZ95,saketbook15}, and {\em stability} of sunflowers under random sampling.
+For our lower bounds, we will use the communication complexity framework developed by Eden and Rosenbaum~\cite{DBLP:conf/approx/EdenR18}.